mganeva/mantid-arch/README.md

-# mantid-arch
-Mantid on Arch Linux
+# Mantid on Arch Linux

 This is a repository for instructions for building [Mantid](https://github.com/mantidproject/mantid) on Arch Linux.